Abstract-Foundation/examples/smart-contract-accounts/README.md

    yarn interact
    ```

-   This will submit a transaction to the network that your paymaster will sponsor the gas fees for.
+   This will submit a transaction that originates from your deployed smart contract account.

 ## Using a local node with Docker